n1kito/Philosophers/README.md

 # Daily Goals

-- [ ] Initialize all philos
+- [ ] Launch all philos
-- [x] Make a "philo" struct and initialize it.
-  - Should contain a pointer to the rules_ptr struct.
-  - Should have pointers to `left` and `right` forks.
-    - [x] Handle the case where there is only one philo
+- [ ] Improve freester to deal with killing threads.

 # To do
 - [x] Research lock order conditions